alphagov/paas-developer-docs/docs/deploying_apps/deploying_django.md

 cf push APPNAME
 ```

-It should now be running at `APPNAME.cloudapps.digital`!
+It should now be running at `APPNAME.cloudapps.digital`.